LLPA: How Loan Level Price Adjustments Impact the Cost of a Mortgage

-Loan-level price adjustments, or LLPAs, are something most borrowers are completely aware of, but they directly impact the rate and fees you pay for a mortgage.
+Loan-level price adjustments (LLPA), are something most borrowers are completely aware of.
+But they directly impact the rate and fees you pay for a mortgage.
 If you’re planning to refinance your mortgage or buy a home, it’s good to understand how LLPAs work so you can set yourself up to get the best deal possible.

-Simply put, LLPAs are added charges for certain risk factors on a mortgage, such as high loan-to-value (LTV), low credit scores, cash out, investment property, etc. They’re calculated and assessed as a percentage of the loan amount.
+Simply put, LLPAs are added charges for certain risk factors on a mortgage.
+They are high loan-to-value (LTV), low credit scores, cash out, investment property, etc. They’re calculated and assessed as a percentage of the loan amount.
 For example, if the loan amount is $100,000 and the total LLPAs equals 0.25%, the charge would equal $250.

 Figures 1 and 2 show the various LLPAs assessed for a conventional Fannie Mae mortgage (the most common type of financing in America today).

 As you can see in the top portion of Figure 1, Fannie Mae assesses LLPAs for LTV and credit score.
 The higher the LTV, the greater the risk for the lender, so the LLPAs are higher as LTV goes up.

 You’ll also notice that the LLPAs get even more expensive as credit score gets lower.
 For example, if somebody with a 96% LTV and a 619 qualifying credit score is assessed a steep 3.75% in LLPAs for those risk factors.
 Again, if the loan amount is $100,000, the total LLPA pricing hit would equal $3,750.